Skip to main content

 Biography

 My research as a medievalist is driven by curiosity about the ways in which texts and tales transform as they travel across languages and times and between peoples and places.
-I hope to model approaches to medieval studies that move away from anachronistic nationalism and its related assumptions about language, culture and identity.
+I aim to model approaches to medieval studies that move away from anachronistic nationalism and its related assumptions about language, culture and identity.
 My main areas of study are book history, hermeneutics (with gender as a particular focus), and translation, especially in the so-called 'high' Middle Ages (c.
 1100-1350).

 I came to Durham in 2017 following lectureships at the universities of Leeds and Surrey.
 I studied medieval literature at Oxford before moving to Cambridge for my PhD, where I was supervised by Professor Philip Ford.
 Between 2012 and 2015 I was a Postdoctoral Research Fellow at the interdisciplinary Centre for Medieval Literature based at the universities of York and Southern Denmark (Odense).